windytan/redsea/README.md

         $ ./configure
         $ make

+3. Install:

+        $ make install

-To later update with the newest changes and recompile:
+Updating with the newest changes later:

         $ git pull
         $ ./autogen.sh
         $ ./configure
         $ make clean
-        $ make
+        $ make install

 For a slower machine it can take some time to compile the TMC support.
-This can be disabled.
+This can be disabled (`./configure --disable-tmc`).

-        $ ./configure --disable-tmc
-        $ make

-If you only need to decode hex or binary input and don't need demodulation, you can compile redsea without liquid-dsp:
+If you only need to decode hex or binary input and don't need demodulation, you can compile redsea without liquid-dsp (`./configure --without-liquid`).

-        $ ./configure --without-liquid
-        $ make

 ## Usage